seki2020/gwa.net/website/content/privacy.md

 # Privacy Policy

-The party responsible for the processing of your Personal Data is Aadjemonkeyrock. (owner of Going Walkabout and hereafter referred to as "Going Walkabout", "we", "us" or "our"), established and existing under the laws of the Netherlands,registered with the Chamber of Commerce in the Netherlands under 52493245.
+The party responsible for the processing of your Personal Data is Aadjemonkeyrock. (owner of Going Walkabout and hereafter referred to as "Going Walkabout", "we", "us" or "our"), established and existing under the laws of the Netherlands, registered with the Chamber of Commerce in the Netherlands under 52493245.

 Going Walkabout is a Travel Diary mobile application and website for capturing your travel memories (collectively, the “Service”).
 We are committed to by transparent with you about our data practices.